 Don’t have time to read this blog post?
 Make a phone call instead and schedule it on your own time.
 Chat with our team to learn what types of content marketing we offer are best for your content marketing strategy.

 In fact, according to Forbes, websites that include a blog typically have 434% more indexed pages than those that don’t.
-This means that sites with blogs have a greater chance of ending up on the first page of search engines like Google when consumers search for relevant keywords.
+This means that sites with blogs have a greater chance of ending up on the first page of search engines like Google when potential consumers search for relevant keywords.
 Additionally, business sites with blogs have 97% more inbound links, which also helps with search engine optimization.

 As you can see from the graphic above, there are a variety of benefits for businesses that blog regularly.